 Slow drivers are not an unusual sight on the highways and local roads of Metro Detroit and throughout Michigan.
-Drivers who travel at well below the speed limit and hinder traffic may be subject to a violation.
+Drivers who travel well below the speed limit and hinder traffic may be subject to a violation.

 That may come as a surprise to some people, but it makes sense, considering what a threat these drivers can be to road safety.
 Yet other drivers make mistakes or have careless habits on the road as well by tailgating and passing the slow drivers too impatiently.
 Therefore, safety advocates recommend three steps to those who are faced with a slow driver in front of them.